 - Get help: Contact the CAES Web Team at caesweb@uga.edu with any accessibility questions.

-- Sign up for training: Sign up for the Digital Accessibility Basics webinar on July 10th, 2025.
+- Sign up for training: Sign up for one of the Digital Accessibility Basics webinars.

 - Review best practices: Bookmark this handbook and reference the digital accessibility best practices that apply across all platforms as needed.